-LESSON FOUR - INSPIRATIONAL PEOPLE
+LESSON THREE - INSPIRATIONAL WOMEN

-- Can you think of any historical figures that have inspired you? - Are there any people in your life who inspire you? - What makes someone inspiring?
+- Can you think of any historical figures that have inspired you? - Are there any women in your life who inspire you? - What makes someone inspiring?

-Look back at your annotations of the illustrations from Lessons One, Two and Three.
+Look back at your annotations of the illustrations from Lessons One and Two.
 Can you match one of the following professions to each illustration?
 If there are any words that you don't understand, use a dictionary to look them up.

-- Javelin Thrower and Heptathlete (Tessa Sanderson)

-- Activist and Scholar (Angela Davis)

-- Teacher and Painter (Alma Woodsey Thomas)

-- Abolitionist, Nurse, Scout, Spy (Harriet Tubman)

-- Astronomer, Poet, Mathematician (Wang Zhenyi)

-- Artist and Painter (Frida Kahlo)

-- Activist and Journalist (Claudia Jones)

-- Environmentalist and Activist (Wangari Maathai)

-- Orator and Abolitionist (Frederick Douglass)

-- Jazz Musician (Louis Armstrong)

-- Surgeon (Charles R. Drew)

-- Supreme Court Justice (Thurgood Marshall)
+- Javelin Thrower and Heptathlete (Tessa Sanderson) - Activist and Scholar (Angela Davis) - Teacher and Painter (Alma Woodsey Thomas) - Abolitionist, Nurse, Scout, Spy (Harriet Tubman) - Astronomer, Poet, Mathematician (Wang Zhenyi) - Artist and Painter (Frida Kahlo) - Activist and Journalist (Claudia Jones) - Environmentalist and Activist (Wangari Maathai)